pymodbus-dev/pymodbus/README.rst

 Be aware that there are a number of project, who have forked pymodbus and

-- seems just to provide a version frozen in time
+- Seems just to provide a version frozen in time
-- extended pymodbus with extra functionality
+- Extended pymodbus with extra functionality

 The latter is not because we rejected the extra functionality (we welcome all changes), but because the codeowners made that decision.